Lindsay Lohan risks jail return after double trouble

 Her comeback performance on Sunday as screen legend Elizabeth Taylor in the TV movie "Liz & Dick," was panned by critics and watched by a disappointingly small U.S. TV audience of 3.5 million.

 In New York, Lohan was briefly arrested shortly after 4 a.m.
-(0900 GMT) on Thursday on a third-degree misdemeanor assault charge against a 28-year-old woman, police said.
+(9:00 a.m.
+British time) on Thursday on a third-degree misdemeanour assault charge against a 28-year-old woman, police said.
 The victim suffered minor injuries, New York Police Sergeant John Buthorn said.

 Celebrity website TMZ.com said Lohan had been drinking heavily and lashed out in a stand-off over one of the members of British boy band The Wanted, who were also at the club after playing a concert in New York.